-- Loans receivable are referred to as "notes receivable" in Century's financial statements that are included in the Financial Information section of this prospectus and attached to this prospectus as Appendices I and II.
-The term "loans receivable" is used in this table and elsewhere in this prospectus to avoid confusion \equiv - with the Notes.
+- and attached to this prospectus as Appendices I and II.
+The term "loans receivable" is used in this table and elsewhere in this prospectus or avoid confusion with the Notes.
 Total Loans Receivable is gross loans outstanding.
-In separate unrelated offerings, Century issued \$100 million of Impact Investment Bonds in 2019, \$85 million of California Municipal Finance Authority Taxable Bonds in 2020, \$50 million of New York Life Insurance Bonds in 2021, and \$17.5 million of California Municipal Finance Authority Tax-Exempt Bonds in 2021.
-See "2019 Bond Offering," "2020 Bond Offering" and "2021 Bond Offerings" under "Financing and Operational Activities - Capitalization" beginning on page 38 for more information.
-5 - (3) Long-Term Debt is net of unamortized debt issuance costs.
+In separate unrelated offerings, Century issued \$100 million of Impact Investment Bonds in 2019, \$85 million of California Municipal Finance Authority Tax-Exempt Bonds in 2021, \$60 million of New York Life Insurance Bonds in 2021, and \$17.5 million of California Municipal Finance Authority Tax-Exempt Bonds in 2021.
+See "2019 Bond Offering, "2020 Bond Offering" and "2021 Bond Offerings" under "Financing and Operational Activities Capitalization" beginning on page 38 for more information.
+5 - Long-Term Debt is net of unamortized debt issuance costs.
+3